jnylam/cs189a/project2/README.md

-# Project 2: Distributed bitcoin miner
+# Project 2: Distributed Bitcoin miner

 This repository contains the instructions and the starter code for project 2.
 It also contains the tests that we will use to grade your implementation, and two simple echo server/client (`srunner` and `crunner`, respectively) programs that you might find useful for your own testing purposes.
-These instructions assume you have set your `GOPATH` to point to the repository's root `project2/` directory.
+These instructions assume you have followed [these instructions](https://github.com/jnylam/cs189a) to install the course's repository.

 If at any point you have any trouble with building, installing, or testing your code, the article titled [How to Write Go Code](http://golang.org/doc/code.html) is a great resource for understanding how Go workspaces are built and organized.
 You might also find the documentation for the [`go` command](http://golang.org/cmd/go/) to be helpful.
 As always, feel free to post your questions on Piazza.

 This project will consist of the following two parts: